Goodman Community Center | Board of Directors

 5 Board Committees

-Program: Sara Nowakowski, Director of Mission Impact, sara@goodmancenter.org
+Program: Sara Nowakowski, Vice President of Mission & Strategy Management, sara@goodmancenter.org

 Our Board of Directors has been a legal governing board since January 1, 1999 and thus elects its own members.